Yemeni Houthis say they hit Saudi oil facility in drone, missile attack | Business

 The Saudi-led coalition fighting the Houthis said earlier it had intercepted and destroyed four missiles and six explosive drones fired by the Houthis over the border towards Saudi Arabia.
 There was no Saudi confirmation of where they were intercepted or whether anything was hit.

 Oil company Saudi Aramco operates a 400,000-barrel-per-day refinery in the Red Sea city of Jizan, which lies around 60 km (40 miles) from the Yemen border.
-Aramco did not immediately reply to a request for comment.
-"With many drones, our armed forces targeted military aircraft, pilot accommodation and Patriot systems in Khamis Mushait, and other military targets at Abha, Jizan and Najran airports," said Yahya Sarea, a Houthi military spokesman.
+Aramco declined to comment.
+"With many drones our armed forces targeted military aircraft, pilot accommodation and Patriot systems in Khamis Mushait, and other military targets at Abha, Jizan and Najran airports," said Yahya Sarea, a Houthi military spokesman.

-The coalition intervened in Yemen in March 2015 after the Houthis ousted the Saudi-backed, internationally recognized government from Sanaa in late 2014.
-The Houthis, who control most large urban centers, say they are fighting a corrupt system.
+The coalition intervened in Yemen in March 2015 after the Houthis ousted the Saudi-backed, internationally recognised government from Sanaa in late 2014.
+The Houthis, who control most large urban centres, say they are fighting a corrupt system.

 But discussions have been complicated by the surge in violence since the ceasefire expired.
 The war has killed more than 100,000 people and caused what the United Nations describes as the world's largest humanitarian crisis.